Games Where You Can Play Optimally with Arena-Independent Finite Memory: From M -monotony and M -selectivity to finite memory based on M

-\textbf{Memoryless Nash equilibria.} We are now armed to establish the implication sketched earlier.
+We are now armed to establish the implication sketched earlier.
 As motivated before, we first state the result in the context of memoryless NE on ``covered'' arenas, the finite-memory case on general arenas will follow almost trivially.
+We first show the result for one-player arenas, and use it to obtain the two-player case.